 Counselors in Academic Programs are available to assist students to learn about college majors, services, and resources; clarify educational goals; and receive support for academic success.

 The Business, Legal and Technology Program offers 2-year degrees in accounting, information technology, marketing and paralegal.
 All of these degrees transfer and apply to 4-year degrees at UH West Oahu.
 Our counselors help students select classes, make decisions about their education and complete their goals

 - Florentino Abara, Jr :: 734-9107 :: email@example.com

 The Culinary Arts Counseling office provides support to students with pre-enrollment program information, academic advising, culinary event opportunities, and program scholarship information.
 Counselors also provide support in transferring to UH West Oahu’s BAS-CULM or UH Mānoa’s BS-FSHN Culinology programs.

 - Lori Maehara :: (808) 734-9466 :: firstname.lastname@example.org

 The Deaf Center is the only deaf-related center in the University of Hawai’i system.
 The office provides academic support to deaf and hard-of-hearing students, including support from a counselor who is fluent in American Sign Language.
 Additional services include support from the Deaf Education Paraeducator Program — part of the Center on Responsive Education.

-Academic counselors guide and support students engaged in Health Sciences & Nursing career pathways to earn degrees and certificates.
+Academic counselors guide and support students engaged in Health Sciences, EMS & Nursing career pathways to earn degrees and certificates.
 Students are counseled in a variety of areas including admission requirements and criteria, curriculum, program costs, financial aid, licensure/certification, and baccalaureate program transference.